grscheller/scheller-linux-archive/notes/gnome40Conf.md

 ### Arch Linux

-Install a default set of extenstions managed by Arch,
+Install a default set of extensions managed by Arch,

 ```bash
    $ sudo pacman -Syu gnome-shell-extensions
    $
 ```

-* Turn extensions on via Gnome-Extentions GUI
+* Turn extensions on via Gnome-Extensions GUI
 * Manipulate via gnome-extensions CLI
 * Current configuration
   * Extensions -> Gpaste (on)
-  * Extensions -> Gpaste -> Settings -> General behaviour
+  * Extensions -> Gpaste -> Settings -> General behavior
     * Track clipboard Changes (on)
     * Close UI on select (on)
-    * Enable the gnome-shell extention (on)
+    * Enable the gnome-shell extension (on)
     * Sync daemon state with the extension's one (on)
     * Save history (on)
   * Extensions -> Native Window Placement (on)